Firstbloodio/fullstack-developer-hiring-exercise/README.md

     - Display name
     - Phone number in an international plus prefixed format, like `+1 555 1231234`
-  - Use your best practices and Clarity Design System examples to come up a basic layout form this screen
+  - Use your best practices and Clarity Design System examples to come up a basic non-ugly layout for this screen

-- Add a phone number to the dashboard screen, so that users can see their registered phone number
+- Add a phone number to the existing dashboard screen, so that users can see their registered phone number

-- Add server-side entity validation for the registration data using NestJS backend
+- Add server-side validation for the registration data
   - Validation must catch basic error cases
   - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number, like `+15551231234`
-  - The registration screen must be user friendly and correctly reflect any given input error back to the user
+  - The registration screen must be user friendly and correctly reflect any given input error back to the user, preferably to the related input field

 - Add TypeORM migrations for all of the above
   - The phone number column does not yet exist in the database
-  - Migration is applied on the existing database with existing records, so you need to make a decision how to handle existing users without phone number
+  - Migration is applied on the existing database with existing user records, so you need to make a decision how to handle existing phone numberless user data

 - Add end-to-end tests for the new registration functionality
   - Registration success and a user can log in